se-edu/se-book/gitAndGithub/managePRs/text.md

 Let's look at the steps involved in merging a PR, assuming the PR has been reviewed, refined, and approved for merging already.

+Preparation: If you would like to try merging a PR yourself, you can create a dummy PR in the following manner.
+1. Fork any repo (e.g., [samplerepo-pr-practice](https://github.com/se-edu/samplerepo-pr-practice)).
+1. Clone in to your computer.
+1. Create a new branch e.g., (`feature1`) and add some commits to it.
+1. Push the new branch to the fork.
+1. Create a PR from that branch to the `master` branch in your fork.
+Yes, it is possible to create a PR within the same repo.

 **1. Locate the PR** to be merged in your repo's GitHub page.

 **2. Click on the <span class="tab">:far-comments: Conversation</span> tab** and scroll to the bottom.
 You'll see a panel containing the PR status summary.<br>